guardian/cdk/README.md

 If there is a pattern available for your use case, prefer to use that over composing constructs yourself.
 We welcome feedback and/or PRs to extend the functionality of patterns.
 Where you need to do something outside of currently available patterns, you can use the constructs to provide some level of abstraction.
 In this case, consider whether it's worth defining a pattern.

 ## Useful commands
+We follow the [`script/task`](https://github.com/github/scripts-to-rule-them-all) pattern, find useful scripts within the [`script`](./script) directory for common tasks.

+- `./script/setup` to install dependencies
-- `npm run test` perform the jest unit tests
+- `./script/start` to run the Jest unit tests in watch mode
-- `npm run lint` lint the code using eslint
+- `./script/lint` to lint the code using ESLint
+- `./script/test` to run the Jest unit tests
+- `./script/build` to compile TypeScript to JS
+- `./script/release` to release a new version to NPM

+There are also some other commands defined in `package.json`:
 - `npm run lint --fix` attempt to autofix any linter errors
-- `npm run format` format the code using prettier
+- `npm run format` format the code using Prettier
-- `npm run build` compile typescript to js
 - `npm run watch` watch for changes and compile

+However, it's advised you configure your IDE to format on save to avoid horrible "correct linting" commits.

 ## Usage